chalakpaneer/Kish-TLM32/README.md

 The model learns byte-level next-token prediction over this text, so **prompt format at inference time should match training format** for best results.

+## Model Architecture

+The model contains:

+- Token embedding
+- Positional embedding
+- 2 Transformer blocks
+- Multi-head self-attention
+- Feed-forward network
+- Layer normalization
+- Final linear projection

+Each stage produces the input for the next one.
+The PyTorch model defines the architecture, the exporter converts trained weights into a C source file, and the ESP32 firmware performs inference using the same layer structure.

 ## Building

 ```bash